-In my case i’m going with first method.
+In my case, I’m going with the first method.

 mkdir -p /u01/app/oracle/admin/db11g/adump/ mkdir -p /u01/app/oracle/oradata/db11g/ mkdir -p /u01/app/oracle/fast_recovery_area/db11g/

-After creating above directories now we start the restoration steps, just follow me.
+After creating the above directories now we start the restoration steps, just follow me.

-After copying above both files now create a pfile using spfile and check all directory structure, if any directory not available then create it.
+After copying above both files now create a pfile using spfile and check all directory structures, if any directory is not available then create it.

 Step-2.
 Now start Database at nomount stage.